-- Enhance natural features, processes, and habitat;

-- Increase natural habitat and features;

-- Improve roadway safety and infrastructure;

-- Improve climate change and sea level rise resiliency; and
+- Enhance natural features, processes, and habitat; - Increase natural habitat and features; - Improve roadway safety and infrastructure; and - Improve climate change and sea level rise resiliency.

-- Provide improved public access.

-Constraints include design elements or physical site limitations that may be required/unavoidable but prevent or complicate the fulfillment of the identified project goals and/or render design components or phases too costly/time consuming/environmentally destructive to be feasible.
+Constraints include design elements or physical site limitations that may be required/unavoidable but prevent or complicate the fulfillment of the identified project goals and/or render design components or phases costly, time consuming, and/or environmentally destructive and affect feasibility.

-Opportunities and constraints presented in this chapter are organized into five broad categories for discussion and analysis: Cost and Timeline, Constructability/Complexity, Environmental Effects, Social Considerations, and Project Benefits.
+Opportunities and constraints presented in this chapter are organized into five broad categories for discussion and analysis: cost and timeline, constructability/complexity, environmental effects, social considerations, and project benefits.
 These broad categories are then separated into subcategories that correspond to particular elements of interest, as identified by project stakeholders.
 The categories and subcategories are first defined and then all opportunities and constraints associated with each are described.
 Opportunities and constraints common to all alternatives are presented first for a given category, followed by opportunities and constraints that are specific to one or more alternative(s).